 Want to learn more?
 Listen in now at the Mac’s List studio as I interview Lisa Lewis about how to rebrand yourself when changing careers.

 If there’s a job out there, Lisa Lewis has probably done it.
-Lisa is a career change coach and the CEO of Lisa Lewis Careers.
+Lisa is a career change coach and the CEO of Career Clarity.

 She’s also one of only seven coaches in the world trained and certified in the Pivot Method.